silentbicycle/glean/README.md

     gln foo bar OR baz          # show all lines containing foo AND (bar OR baz)

-For more info, look at the man pages.
+For more info, look at the man pages or HTML docs in doc/.

 It's like `grep -r ~ foo`, but much faster.